Continuing from where we left off from last time...

 Now I know that you fear God, because you have not withheld from me your son, your only son.
 (Genesis 22:12)

 Supposedly, this implies God did not know it before.
 That might be a valid Gricean implication if this were the only verse we were working with, but I think it's pretty weak sauce as a counter-argument to the enormous wealth of texts explictly talking about God's foreknowledge of future events.
 It seems reasonable to me that the function of the "now" modifier is simply to anchor God's knowledge to the actual event that he knew.
 In other words, I read this as saying: As a result of you doing this, I know (and knew, but that is besides the point so I won't mention it) that you are the kind of person who would choose to do this.
-God knows that Abraham would sacrifice Isaac because he actually (almost) did.
-Had God not tested Abraham, there would have been no fact of the matter about what he would have done.
-God knows X because X is true, and "now" is when X occurs, so it is natural to associate God's knowledge with "now" even if in fact it is eternal.
+God knows that Abraham would sacrifice Isaac because he actually (almost) did so.
+Had God not tested Abraham, there would have been no fact of the matter about whether or not he would have done it.
+God knows X because X is true, and "now" is when X occurs, so it is natural to associate God's knowledge with "now", even if his knowledge of it is in another sense eternal.

 Also, I can't help but notice that the book of Genesis uses quite a lot of anthropomorphisms in general, including when speaking of God's omnisicence.
 Remember, this is the same text that says things like